glaracuente/resource_pool_cli/README.md

 Want to try it out?
 - All you need is the __setup.sh__ file from the __user_facing__ directory.
-- The main/__captain__ server needs to to be run have docker installed before running the setup script.
+- The server for running the CLI needs to have docker installed before running the setup script.
 - This entire project have only been tested on Ubuntu 16.04.

 ## Project Challenges: